3 Things Psychiatrists Need to Know About the Anti-Kickback Statute

 The Anti-Kickback Statute offers several safe harbors.
 By incorporating the following safe harbors into your practice, you can help ensure your AKS compliance and reduce the likelihood of being subjected to penalties for violating the Anti-Kickback Statute.

 Below is a list of safe harbors to consider incorporating into your practice:

 - Investment interests

 - Equipment rentals

 - Personal services and management contracts

 - Sale of a practice

 - Waiver of beneficiary copayment, coinsurance, and deductible amounts

 (3) Develop standards and procedures for engaging in proper arrangements

-If you need help creating an Anti-Kickback compliant practice or believe you may have violated the Anti-Kickback Statute, call our office at (312) 985-6484 or book a free consultation online.
+If you need help creating an Anti-Kickback compliant practice or believe you may have violated the Anti-Kickback Statute, book a free consultation online.